gaofengShi/NextworkAzureSummerProject/README.md

 If we showdown VM2, the two webs will display only from VM01:
    <img src="pictures/stopVM02.png" width="750">

+However, as we are in free trial, the load balancer and VM2 were deleted after the test.

 The version 2 website is deplyed on PaaS stracture Azure web Service.
 It is easily to scale up by change the App Service plan.
 The App Service plan is **Free F1** for the _Feedback_ simple website at moment.
 If the requirments grow up, it can be changed by increase the CPU, Memory, and Auto Scale from Hardware and  Feature views.
 ### Azure Cosmos DB for data